Apex High School: Athletics

-Apex High School fields varsity teams for the following sports: Men's/Women's Basketball, Football, Men's Baseball, Women's Softball, Women's Volleyball, Men's/Women's Soccer, Men's/Women's Lacrosse, Men's/Women's Tennis, Cross Country, Track & Field, Gymnastics, Wrestling, Cheerleading, Men's/Women's Swimming.
+Apex High School is a member of the 8A Quad City Seven conference, and fields varsity teams for the following sports: men's/women's basketball, football, men's baseball, women's softball, women's volleyball, men's/women's soccer, men's/women's lacrosse, men's/women's tennis, cross country, track & field, gymnastics, wrestling, cheerleading, men's/women's swimming.

 Apex High School is the home of the 2015 and 2013 NCHSAA4 4A and 2005 Men's Lacrosse State Champions, 2000 Men's Baseball State Champions, the 2006 Men's Soccer State Champions, the 2007 Women's Soccer State Champions, the 2010 Women's State Volleyball Champions, the 2011 Women's Swimming State Championship, and the 2007, 2008, 2009, and 2011 Women's Lacrosse State Champions, and the 2014 NCHSAA 4A Men's Basketball State Champions (defeating Lake Norman).

 Clubs and activities

 Apex High School offers 57 different clubs and activities.

 The Ultimate Frisbee team earned the unofficial title of 2010 Tri-9 Conference Champions in its first year of existence by defeating Holly Springs High School in a home-and-home series, 15–11 and 15–13.
 In 2011, they achieved 4th place in the North Carolina high school state tournament.

 The Apex football team made the playoffs in 2014 for the first time since 2008.
 That 2008 football team was led by NFL pro Sio Moore, compiling at 10–3 regular season.
 Moore then went on to play a four-year college career at the University of Connecticut.

-The political club, led by Hadi Rahim, debates political matters weekly.

-The Apex SpeedCubers is presidented by Kevin Liao, and they meet every other week.